 The language the child is exposed to and how well he is interacted in his childhood also can contribute to the severity of LD and the quality of his development.

 These children go through very frustrating times especially for being misunderstood as being lazy and stupid.
 They often have very poor self images and might be scared to try anything new.

-Children with LD have poor Attentional selectivity, they concentrate on inappropriate inputs.
-They have difficulty deciding on the appropriate information to which to focus on, in both oral and written communications.
+- They have poor Attentional selectivity, they concentrate on inappropriate inputs.
+Kids have difficulty deciding on the appropriate information to which to focus on, in both oral and written communications.